dmbarbour/Sirea/README.md

 Resources
 ---------

 Resources exist outside the RDP program, but may be programmatically accessed by RDP behaviors.
 Resources generally include sensors, actuators, and state.
-Examples include keyboard, mouse, monitor, speaker, filesystem, database, network.
+Specific examples include keyboard, mouse, graphics display, sound output, filesystem, database,  network.
 External services and FFI can be usefully treated as resources.

-Signals to a resource represent continuous queries or commands.
-In practice, queries often implicitly require a system to actively gather more information, and commands often require a system to perform related queries and to respond with status.
-Collectively, these continuous queries and commands are called demands.
+Signals to resources tend to represent continuous queries or commands.

-The word "demand" was chosen because its definitions and connotations in English fits in many ways.
-Consider a few [definitions of demand](http://en.wiktionary.org/w/index.php?title=demand&oldid=18269207).
+Collectively, the continuous queries and commands are called demands.
+The word "demand" was chosen because its [definitions and connotations](http://en.wiktionary.org/w/index.php?title=demand&oldid=18269207) in English fits in many ways.
 Demands may be for information (queries).
 Demands may be for action (orders, commands).
 Demand has connotations of *authority* and *force* that mere "requests" do not.
 Demand, as the word is used for markets and utilities, suggests continuity, concurrency, duration, variation over time.
 At any given moment, there may be many demands on a resource.

-*Reactive Demand* Programming is so named because it supports composition and precise control of long-lived, time-varying, concurrent demand signals.
-Demands in RDP are *authoritative* because RDP is designed for object capability security.
-RDP is a *bidirectional* reactive paradigm: one may demand information from sensors or state resources, and one may analyze and manipulate that information to form more demands.
 Resources in RDP are *demand-driven*.
-At any given instant, a resource is influenced by a *set* of active, concurrent demands.
+At any given instant, the a resource is influenced by the *set* of active demands on it.
+And, since signals may represent live queries, each distinct signal may have a distinct response.

-Processing demand signals as a *set* at any given instant - i.e. such that ordering, replication, and history of the signals is irrelevant - forms the foundation for RDP's declarative effects.
-Effects in RDP are commutative and idempotent ultimately because signals are treated that way by resources.

-Many Sirea packages will be focused on adapting and abstracting useful resources to the RDP model.
-Specific classes of resources and surrounding idioms are discussed further.
+The breadth and variety of of sensors, human input devices, output devices, and foreign services is enormous.
+Further, for every resource, there are many API design choices that affect performance, portability, safety, and ease of use.
+Users of Sirea, especially early adopters, must occasionally step outside of RDP composition to develop resource adapter (preferably in a BSD3-licensed package prefixed with **sirea-**).

+The process of adapting a resource typically involves introducing a thread (to provide resource-specific polling, maintenance, or event loops) and making some state accessible to behaviors.
+Also, resources often have dependencies on other resources, configuration information, or state.
+It is convenient to push most logic into RDP, and to model a resource as exclusively controlled by another RDP application or agent.

+* *Partition*s can introduce new threads with developer controlled event loops
+* *PCX* simplifies access to state for resource proxies and adapters
+* *BCX* will distribute a `PCX` context object to primitive behaviors
+* *AgentResource* module models resources as controlled by separate RDP apps
+* *DemandMonitor* pushes ad-hoc demand-tracking logics up into RDP

+Each of these is explained in the associated module.

+Sirea 1.0 will include packages supporting the most commonly accessible resources - mouse, keyboard, graphics, web, state, sound, time.
+Developers should (hopefully!) need to write adapters only for more domain specific or esoteric resources and services, and even then only for resources that nobody else has adapted effectively.
+But when those situations occur, the aforementioned features will keep it from being too onerous.

+Useful idioms and specific resource classes are discussed further.

+### Mouse, Keyboard, Joystick

+### Graphics

+### Filesystem

+### State

+### Clock

 ### Demand Monitors